Jordan Journal of Physics. Vol. 9 (No. 1), pp. 1-30,

 (48)

-Then the Lagrangian in its general form (48) depends on the coordinates, as
+velocities.
+Then the Lagrangian in its general form (48) depends on the

-the first integral in the Lagrangian (48) to the sum of particular integrals,
+divide the first integral in the Lagrangian (48) to the sum of particular

 account also that the Lagrangian depends on the three-dimensional velocities of